gordonguthrie/pometo/docs/technical_reference/functions_rho_the_shape_function.md

 Error
 2.2 3 4 ⍴ 9 8 7
 ^
-DOMAIN ERROR (dyadic ⍴ only accepts integer arguments to the left and was called with:Left: [2.2,3,4] - Right: [9,8,7]) on line 1 at character 1
+DOMAIN ERROR [dyadic ⍴ only accepts integer arguments to the left and was called with: Left: [2.2,3,4] - Right: [9,8,7] ] on line 1 at character 1
 ```

 The formatter likes to keep things neat, which is nice: